 How to Make a Barn Door Kite

 The 1-Skewer Barn Door - spar tip attachment

-• Lay down one diagonal spar skewer over the sail, and wrap a short length of clear sticky tape around each tip, securing the skewer to the top and bottom corners of the sail.
+• Lay down one diagonal spar skewer over the sail, and wrap a short length of clear sticking tape around each tip, securing the skewer to the top and bottom corners of the sail.
 The top photo shows the top left tip in closeup.

-• Lay down and secure the other diagonal spar, in the same way.
+• Lay down and secure the other diagonal spar in the same way.

-• Lay down the horizontal spar skewer and attach its tips to the left and right corners of the sail, in the same way.
+• Lay down the horizontal spar skewer, and attach its tips to the left and right corners of the sail in the same way.

-• Bend the horizontal spar in the middle, until it starts to crack at the indent!
+• Bend the horizontal spar in the middle until it starts to crack at the indent!
 Carefully increase the bend until you can get the kite looking like the one in the middle photo.
-If you want to be precise, each wing tip is 0.15 SL (4.4 cm, 1 3/4 in.) off the table top.
+If you want to be precise, each wingtip is 0.15 SL (4.4 cm, 1 3/4 in.) off the tabletop.

 • Dribble some wood glue on the spot where the horizontal spar has cracked.
-Also glue the places where the three skewers cross each other.
+Also, glue the places where the three skewers cross each other.
 See the bottom photo.

 Wait for the glue to dry.
-Maybe start another one of these kites, so you can fly them together in a train later on!
+Maybe start another one of these kites so you can fly them together in a train later on!

+How to Make a Barn Door Kite